-- 21 (1) An owner must ensure that all new and existing elevating devices are operated in accordance with this regulation and the manufacturer's specifications. - (2) An owner must engage a licensed elevating device contractor to maintain a program of mandatory maintenance for the elevating device to ensure its safe working condition. - (3) Subsection (2) does not apply if the owner is also a licensed elevating device contractor and performs its own mandatory maintenance. - (4) The frequency of mandatory maintenance for an elevating device is at least quarterly. - (5) When any unsafe or potentially unsafe condition exists, an owner must close an elevating device from the carriage of passengers until a safety officer permits the elevating device to operate.
+- 21 (1) An owner must ensure that all new and existing elevating devices are operated in accordance with this regulation and the manufacturer's specifications. - (2) An owner must engage a licensed elevating device contractor to maintain a program of mandatory maintenance for the elevating device to ensure its safe working condition. - (3) Subsection (2) does not apply if the owner is also a licensed elevating device contractor and performs its own mandatory maintenance. - (4) The frequency of mandatory maintenance for an elevating device is at least quarterly, unless otherwise provided under an applicable code. - (5) When any unsafe or potentially unsafe condition exists, an owner must close an elevating device from the carriage of passengers until a safety officer permits the elevating device to operate.

 [am.
 B.C.
-Regs.
-170/2018, s. (a) (ii); 184/2019, App.
-2, s.
-12.]
+Reg.
+170/2018, s. (a) (ii).]